 “If each one of us took only what is necessary for his sustenance, leaving what is superfluous for the indigent, there would be no distinction of rich and poor” (St Basil of Caesarea, 330-379).

 Our reactions to the above can be a barometer as to whether we are putting gold first or God first.
 God is to be our source and our fundamental option.
 The blessing we receive, the hundredfold we seek, is to be measured in love, mercy, and generosity received and given.
 Pope Francis, in a 2013 address, expressed his concern “that some homeless people die of cold on the streets [and this] is not news.
-In contrast, a ten point drop on the stock markets of some cities is a tragedy.
+In contrast, a ten-point drop in the stock markets of some cities is a tragedy.
 A person dying is not news, but if the stock markets drop ten points it is a tragedy!
-Thus people are disposed of, as if they were trash.
+Thus people are disposed of as if they were trash.
 Consumerism has led us to become used to an excess and daily waste of food, to which, at times, we are no longer able to give a just value, which goes well beyond mere economic parameters” (Vatican Insider).

 Do we place our trust, faith, and security in Mammon, or God?
 Do we build up treasure for ourselves at the expense of or indifference toward others or build up our treasure in heaven, aware of and reaching out to those who are in need?
 Were someone to observe us objectively, and closely would they say about us, “There goes someone that lives their life believing: In Gold we Trust.”
 Or would they say, “There goes someone that lives their life believing: In God we Trust?”